William Tate (academic)

 Tate was described as one of the university's ablest and most popular staff members since he served as the communication bridge between the university administration and the students.
 During his tenure as dean of men, Tate had nearly unlimited authority over student conduct.
 He devoted much of his time to personal conferences with students, individually and in groups.
 A favorite quotation of Dean Tate, in reference to his work with young men at the university, was: "Working with a sorry boy who won't try ... is like going bird hunting and having to 'tote the dogs!".

 Tate was instrumental in the peaceful integration of the campus in 1961 by maintaining close supervision of student protesters.
 The university's first two African-American students were Charlayne Hunter and Hamilton Holmes.

 Upon his retirement in 1971, Tate joined the university's alumni office and embarked on an intensive public speaking career.
 His goal, in addition to raising money for the university, was to enhance citizens' understanding of the profound social changes that were occurring throughout the state and on the university campus in particular.
 Dean Tate brought his deep understanding of human nature to his narrations.
 He was a gifted storyteller drawing upon a rich memory of events.
 In 1975 he published the volume Strolls Around Athens.

-The Tate Student Center on the UGA campus was named in honor of Tate, as well the Tate Academic Building at the McCallie School.
+In 1981, the Tate Student Center on the UGA campus was named in honor of Tate.
 In 1990, the Dean William Tate Honor Society was formed as a lasting legacy to Tate and his impact on students at the University of Georgia.
 It annually inducts the top twelve freshmen men and top twelve freshmen women at the university, determined through a comprehensive application and interview process.